GaryZ700/Haskell_Blog/blog1.md

 Lists can be automatically created to contain a patterned set of values by using the following syntax:
 <pre><code>[1,2..10]
 [1,4..10]
+[3,9..100]
+['a','b'..,'z']
 </code></pre>
 Only two starting values can be provided to establish the pattern, followed by the double dots and the ending value for the list.

 ## [Char], String
-String can be written using double quotations simmilar to other languages, <code>"This is a Haskell String"</code>
+Strings can be written using double quotations simmilar to other languages, <code>"This is a Haskell String"</code>.
 Strings in Haskell are considered to be lists of Chars, meaning that any list operation can also be applied to strings such as the ones that follow below:
 <pre><code>head "Cedar"
 tail "Cedar"